It's Tuesday 01/18/22 & your Q or A is Welcome.

 - Chicago, Illinois, USA

 April 13, 2012

 Q. I've spilt Behr kitchen/bath paint on the steps of my home in Virginia.
 How do I get it off.
 I don't have a sand blaster or power washer.jon doherty

 - lynchburg, Virginia, usa

 The house is 100 years old.
 It is painted in white and underneath is yellow bricks.
 I would like to remove paint from the bricks.
 How do I remove thick paint from the brick without damaging the brick and brickwork.

-Ed. note: Folks!
-One thing about human nature that we've confirmed from a quarter million postings on this site is that if someone has taken the time to answer a question and you simply ask the same question again, they will ignore you.
-To keep the discussion going, please try your best to frame your follow-up questions in terms of the previous answers.
-Thanks.
+Ed. note: Folks, human nature is such that if someone took the time to answer a question and you ask the same question again, they'll ignore you.
+Please keep the discussion going by acknowledging previous answers and trying your best to frame your follow-up questions in terms of them.
+Thanks!